adamdebono/grunt-electron-app-builder/README.md

 Required: `no`

 This will be used to rename the application.
 This defaults to the 'name' field in your app's package.json.
-*This is currently only implemented for darwin builds*
+*This is not currently implemented for windows builds*

 #### options.app_id
 Type: `String`
 Default value: `com.electron.<options.app_title>`
 Required: `no`

-The application's identifier will be set to this value.
+The Mac application's bundle id will be set to this value.
-*This is currently only implemented for darwin builds*

 #### options.app_version
 Type: `String`